 BWRA promotes the involvement of disabled people in wheelchair racing.

-- It acts as an information contact for: athletes, race directors, coaches, teachers, local authorities and the media
+• It acts as an information contact for: athletes, race directors, coaches, teachers, local authorities

 Cerebral Palsy Sport (CP Sport)

 CP Sport promotes and seeks to increase opportunities for disabled people, in particular people with Cerebral Palsy, to participate in athletics.
 It provides sporting opportunities to individuals of all ages and at all levels from recreation through to Paralympic competition.

 DSAuk make regular sporting opportunity accessible and enjoyable to anyone and everyone of restricted growth in the United Kingdom.
 DSAuk promotes competitive sport for dwarf athletes and provides opportunities for dwarf athletes to train for and compete in the World Dwarf Games and the Paralympic Games.